 If your dog is always hungry, then anytime is ideal!
-But when they’re hungry, they can tend to be more focused and interested in the treats you’re rewarding them with.
+But if you train your dog while they are hungry, they can tend to be more focused and interested in the treats you’re rewarding them with.
 After they just had a big breakfast or dinner, they may not be as attentive when training because they’re less motivated by food.

 2. Schedule Time for Training

-It’s important to set aside time daily so the training stays fresh in your dog’s mind.
+It’s important to set aside time daily for dog training so the training stays fresh in your dog’s mind.
 The training session should always be in a controlled space where you are both comfortable and not distracted, such as a quiet space in your home or alone in your backyard.
-Training sessions should only last about 10 to 20 minutes as longer lessons could stress your pup out which could slow the progress.
+Multiple five minute sessions throughout the day is more than enough as anything longer could stress your pup out and slow the process.

 3. Use Hand Motions